You built a real workflow for catching up on Slack channels using AI. Let’s look at what you achieved and where to go next.Documentation Index

 Prompt: compare multiple channels

-Copy this prompt — replace channel names
+Say this or copy this prompt — replace channel names

 Prompt: weekly digest email